 1. Beds – Box Springs, Bed Buttons, & Mattress

-You’ll see bed bug eggs near the bed edges, bed buttons and mattresses too.
+You’ll see bed bug eggs near the bed edges, bed buttons, and mattresses too.
 However, you can also find them on rough surfaces glued tight.

 But since the female adults (fertilized ones) will lay roughly 200 eggs total – which will hatch into Nymphs within 1-2 weeks.
 Bed bug eggs will be deposited in protected areas, crevices, cracks, and dark areas.

-Bed Buttons – You’ll also find bed bug eggs around egg-laying areas such as the edges, folds and seams of your mattress as well as bed buttons.
+Bed Buttons – You’ll also find bed bug eggs around egg-laying areas such as the edges, folds, and seams of your mattress, as well as bed buttons.
 Further, inspect the box springs and the area they touch with your mattress.

 I recommend you also inspect the walls, floor, and bed frame as these areas may also hide many bed bug eggs.
-Bed bug encasement have no phthalates, fire retardants, vinyl, or PVC – and are thus simple to clean.
+Bed bug encasement has no phthalates, fire retardants, vinyl, or PVC – and are thus simple to clean.

 Nymphs start sucking human blood promptly once they’re hatched.
 If the Nymphs get adequate food and appropriate temperature (just room temperature), they’ll molt into adults in 2-4 weeks.

 The Nymphs will Instar (shed skins) roughly 5 times until they develop into adults.
 Interestingly, mature bed bugs will survive for multiple months after taking a blood meal.

 Beds – Bed bugs don’t jump or fly, and thus, they won’t move so far away from the house.
 Heck, they won’t be anywhere very far from your bed.